You are Here: Genealogy & Heraldry

 Image: 1953 - Maurice A. Declercq and Jozef Declercq shortly after the death of their mother Irma H. Lesage.

 Appearance of soldiers in family tree :

 -WWI: Four soldiers.
 Two brothers of grandmother Irma Lesage and one brother of great-grandmother Z. Z. Verhaeghe have died during WWI : one person is buried at Pere Lachaise in Paris (C.C.
-Lesage), one at the Belgian military cemetery of Houthulst (H. A. Lesage) and one has never been retrieved (M. F. Verhaeghe).
-Another one survived the war: Gerard Lesage - Picture to the right, taken after more than 1.5 years fighting at the front (2 stripes on upper arm).
-Gerard Lesage married Madeleine Meersseman after the war and would die in the early 1930's after which she married Gerard's younges brother Daniel Lesage : uncle and godfather to Maurice Declercq.
+Lesage), one at the Belgian military cemetery of Houthulst (H. A. Lesage) and one has never been retrieved (M. F. Verhaeghe, who received 8 chevrons for fighting at the front near Ypres, before he died at the end of the war).
+Another one survived the war: Gerard Lesage - Picture to the right, taken after more than 1.5 years fighting at the front (2 stripes/chevrons on upper arm).
+Gerard Lesage married Madeleine Meersseman after the war and would die in the early 1930's after which she married Gerard's youngest brother Daniel Lesage : uncle and godfather to Maurice Declercq.

 Image: Gerard Lesage, WW I -